Dmitrii0777/react-redux-todo/README.md

 - Toggle between light and dark mode
 - Drag and drop the order of items in the list

-### Built using
+### Technologies used in the project:

 - HTML5 semantic markup
-- CSS module
+- Modular CSS
-- Flexbox
+- Flexbox for responsive layout
-- Mobile-first workflow
+- Mobile-first approach
 - [React](https://reactjs.org/) - JS-library
-- redux library
+- Redux for state management
-- redux-persist library
+- Redux Persist for state persistence
-- react-router library
+- React Router for navigation
-- Framer-motion library
+- Framer Motion for animations
-- classNames library
+- ClassNames for conditional class management
-- prop-types
+- Prop-Types for props validation